Do I need to open a bank account in Croatia?

 If you are an individual without a business or a job in Croatia

-If you are financially independent or employed outside of Croatia, then you only need a bank account temporarily.
+If you are financially independent or employed outside of Croatia, then you don’t need a bank account.

 Really.
-If you are financially-based outside Croatia, then it doesn’t make a lot of sense to pay a monthly fee to have a bank account in Croatia if you aren’t going to use it.
-Bank accounts are used primarily for bill payment.
-As an alternative, you can pay bills at Posta for a fee of 5-6kn per bill.
+If you are financially based outside Croatia, then it doesn’t make a lot of sense to pay a monthly fee to have a bank account in Croatia if you aren’t going to use it.
+Bank accounts are used primarily for bill payments and receiving a salary.
+As an alternative, you can pay bills at the post office for a small fee per bill.
 For invoices associated with your health insurance, a small percentage is charged to pay the bill instead of a flat amount, which is negligible.

 If you are an individual that owns a business

 Yes, you most definitely, unequivocally need a bank account.
-This is where your salary will be deposited as long as you own the business.
+This is where your salary will be deposited as long as you own the business and collect a salary.